L-g00438909/pands-project/README.md

 <img src='boxplots.png' width=800 height=800>

 **Main Observations:**
-The boxplots show that the Iris Setosa has the lowest measurements for sepal length, petal length and petal length and the highest measurement for sepal width.
+The boxplots show that Iris Setosa has the lowest measurements for sepal length, petal length and petal width and the highest measurement for sepal width.
 Overlapping is seen between all species in sepal length and width with more overlapping observed for Iris Virginica and Iris Versicolor.
 Iris Setosa is significantly separated from the other two species in both petal length and petal width, with Iris Virginica and Iris Versicolor showing overlap.
 From the boxplots, outliers can be seen across certain species and features with Iris Setosa having a higher amount of outliers for petal width and length than Iris Versicolor and Iris Virginica.
 While the separation between Iris Setosa and the other variables appears to be large, its still important to deal with outliers to ensure the integrity of the data.
 Due to the large separation observed, outliers might not significantly affect the overall separation but could impact specific analysis or models.
 For the purposes of this study, outliers are not removed as the objectives of the study to visualise the data for any trends or relationships are still met.